formadi/hyprpy/README.md

 # Hyprpy

 ### This is a modified version for personal use, and it is a repository to support Hyprland 0.42.0.
 The changes are as follows.
+- Added a new event for switching windows to floating mode.
+- Fixed an issue that occurred when switching windows to fullscreen mode.

 [Hyprpy](https://github.com/ulinja/hyprpy) is a library that provides python bindings for the [Hyprland](https://hyprland.org/) wayland compositor.